QuiNovas/dynamo-parquet-etl/README.md

 # Environment Variables:
 - **S3_OUTPUT_BUCKET** The S3 bucket to write the parquet file(s) to
-- **DYNAMO_PARQUET_ETL** JSON with the following format.
-Can either be an S3 location in the format _s3://bucket/key_ or direct JSON in the variable.
+- **DYNAMO_PARQUET_ETL** Can either be an S3 location in the format _s3://bucket/key_ or direct JSON in the variable.
 You must minify it if it is directly in the variable.
 The values in the map _"fields"_ are in JSON Pointer format (RFC6901 - https://tools.ietf.org/html/rfc6901)
 ```
 {
   "<dynamo-table-name>": {